tymyrddin/purple/source/docs/incident-response/metrics.md

 Time is the most immediate and least ambiguous signal.
 Time to detection, time to the first containment decision, time to implementation of that decision.
 These do not require interpretation: the clock ran, or it did not.

-Communication touchpoints matter alongside the timings.
+Communication touchpoints belong alongside the timings.
 How many escalations occurred?
 When did the communications function enter the response loop relative to the technical one?
 At what point did an incident commander make a decision versus waiting for consensus?
 These patterns reveal the authority and coordination structure the team is actually operating with, which may differ substantially from the documented one.

 The facilitator tracks key decision moments with timestamps: when the team recognised the nature of the incident, when they escalated, when they changed approach.
 These become the skeleton of the debrief.